-The output connection could potential become worn from plugging and unplugging the microphone.
+The output connection could potentially become worn from plugging and unplugging the microphone.

-Typically, though, microphone will not become worn due to their normal mechanical functions.
+Typically, though, a microphone will not become worn due to its normal mechanical functions.

 Humidity can be a potentially lethal issue with microphones.
 This is particularly true of active microphones.

-However, humidity can wreak havoc on printed circuit boards and their individual components, including the popular field-effect transistors (FETs) used solid-state active mics.
+However, humidity can wreak havoc on printed circuit boards and their individual components.
+These components include the popular field-effect transistors (FETs) used in solid-state active mics.

-Humidity may even stop an active microphone from working if it get bad enough.
+Humidity may even stop an active microphone from working if it gets bad enough.

-In term of wearing out, humidity can cause condensation on metallic parts, which may cause corrosion (our next point).
+In terms of wearing out, humidity can cause condensation on metallic parts, which may cause corrosion (our next point).

-Furthermore, combining condensation with airborne dust, which could cause clogging within the open parts of the mic.
+Furthermore, combining condensation with airborne dust could cause clogging within the open parts of the mic.

 With humidity often comes corrosion.